Anthropic

 Generative AI is projected to significantly impact many industries.
 In June 2023, generative AI was reported to have the capacity to automate activities accounting for 60%-70% of employees’ time and is projected to enable productivity growth of 0.1%-0.6% annually through 2040.
 One report released in May 2024 found that already 75% of knowledge workers use AI at work.
 Additionally, as of November 2023, over two million developers, representing 92% of Fortune 500 companies, use OpenAI’s APIs.

-Consumer-oriented chatbots have also exploded in popularity.
-ChatGPT, OpenAI’s public chatbot, reached 100 million users just two months after its launch in November 2022.
-By comparison, it took Facebook, Twitter, and Instagram between two to five years after launch to reach the same milestone, making ChatGPT “the fastest-growing consumer internet app of all time” by that metric.
+Consumer-oriented chatbots have experienced unprecedented growth.
+ChatGPT, OpenAI's public chatbot, reached 100 million users just two months after its launch in November 2022, making it "the fastest-growing consumer internet app of all time" by that metric.
+By comparison, it took Facebook, Twitter, and Instagram between two to five years after launch to reach the same milestone.
+The growth trajectory has accelerated dramatically since then, with ChatGPT reaching 800 million weekly active users as of 2025, doubling from 400 million in February 2025.
+The platform serves over 1 billion messages daily, showcasing how deeply integrated it has become in personal and professional workflows.

 Source: CB Insights

-Growth is likely to be driven by task automation, with customer operations, marketing and sales, software, and R&D, accounting for 75% of use cases.
+Growth is likely to be driven by task automation, with customer operations, marketing, software, and R&D, accounting for 75% of use cases.
 Across these industries, some estimate that generative AI has the potential to add $4.4 trillion in annual value.
 It is estimated that half of all work activities will be automated by 2045.

-The number of parameters used within a model is closely correlated with its accuracy.
-While most models excel at classifying, editing, and summarizing text and images, their capacity to execute tasks successfully varies greatly.
-As CEO Daria Amodei put it, “they feel like interns in some areas and then they have areas where they spike and are really savants.”
+The number of parameters used within a model is one factor in determining its accuracy across different tasks.
+While most models excel at classifying, editing, and summarizing text and images, their capacity to successfully execute tasks autonomously varies greatly.
+As CEO Dario Amodei put it, “they feel like interns in some areas and then they have areas where they spike and are really savants.”

 Source: HAI Stanford

-As a model’s capacity increases, so will its magnitude of impact, which could either be positive or harmful.
-CEO Dario Amodei expressed his fear about the potential impact of models in the long term by stating that:
+CEO Dario Amodei expressed his fear about the potential impact of increasingly capable models in the long term by stating that:

 “No one cares if you can get the model to hotwire [a car] — you can Google for that.
 But if I look at where the scaling curves are going, I’m actually deeply concerned that in two or three years, we’ll get to the point where the models can… do very dangerous things with science, engineering, biology, and then a jailbreak could be life or death.”